ueokande/vim-vixen/README.md

 ### Search engines

-Vim-Vixen support to search by search engines such as google or yahoo.
+Vim Vixen supports search by search engines like Google and Yahoo.
-But the engines are independent on browsers' because of there is a limitation of WebExtensions.

-You can configure search engines and default search engine in preferences of the add-ons.
+You can configure search engines, including the default search engine, in the add-ons preferences.
-The URLs specified in `"engines"` must contain a {}-placeholder, which will replaced with keywords in parameters of the command.
+The URLs specified in `"engines"` must contain a {}-placeholder, which will be replaced with the search keyword parameters of the command.

 ```json
 {